autonomys/subspace-docs/docs/develop/intro.md

 - **Simplified Interactions**: Abstracts the complexity of blockchain operations with high-level functions.
 - **Flexibility**: Suitable for building decentralized applications (dApps) and services with ease.

-### Getting Started with AutoSDK
+### Getting Started with Auto SDK
-To start using AutoSDK, refer to our [Setup Instructions](/docs/develop/auto_sdk/intro.md) to clone the repository, install dependencies, and run tests.
+To start using Auto SDK, refer to our [Setup Instructions](/docs/develop/auto_sdk/intro.md) to clone the repository, install dependencies, and run tests.
 The SDK is designed to be developer-friendly, ensuring you can get up and running quickly.

 ## [Nova - EVM Compatible Domain](/docs/develop/nova/quick_start)